 There is air conditioning on the ship for warm regions and when it is cold, what might happen on some trips, we have a good central heating.
 A small sauna is available for enthusiasts.

 In the deckhouse there is a cozy salon with a separate kitchen and a view of the surroundings.
 A beer tap and central cooling with soft drinks and wines are available.
 Below deck are the comfortable double cabins with a sink each.
 Two separate showers and three separate toilets are also installed.

 The wheelhouse is the center of the ship and here you will find all equipment to be able to sail safely over the world’s oceans.
 It is also a wonderful place to stay, steer, shelter or join in the watch.

 Sateliet T.V. receiver

-A four-cylinder MAK M423 from 1960 is the propulsion of the ship and it is a real reliable marine engine.
+A four-cylinder MAK M423 from 1960 is the propulsion of the ship and it is a reliable marine engine.
 You can really enjoy to watch and listen to this slow runner (265 rpm).
-The 300 horsepower makes the Meander also a powerful an economical ship on the engine.
-The engine runs slowly and the exhaust sound is well damped which pleasant for the people on board.
+The 300 PS horsepower make the Meander a powerful and economical ship in terms of the engine.
+The engine runs slowly and the exhaust sound is well damped, which is pleasant for the people on board.